Upper Columbia River Lake Roosevelt Site

 - Preliminary Review and Evaluation of Available Air Quality Monitoring Data and Consideration of Potential Present-Day Health Risks: Upper Columbia River Valley, near Northport, Washington | Focus sheet: Upper Columbia River Valley Air Quality | Ecology memo recommending additional air monitoring (2017)

-In 2019, Ecology worked with Washington State University to establish natural background metal values that represent upper-percentile thresholds in soils within 11 state-defined watersheds (Water Resource Inventory Areas) for 18 metals and metalloids.
-Background soil metals analysis is intended to guide the application of environmental regulations in northeast Washington State and offers a framework for possible application in other areas.
-The geographic boundaries were selected to guide and inform cleanup decisions and other environmental work occurring in the greater Upper Columbia River region.
+In 2019, Ecology worked with Washington State University to find the highest levels of metals naturally occurring in soil within 11 state-defined watersheds for 18 metals and metalloids.
+The geographic boundaries were selected to guide and inform cleanup decisions and other environmental work occurring in the upper Columbia River region.

 - Upland Regional Soil Background Characterization for Select Metals in Northeast Washington Watersheds | Appendix E: Analysis and Estimation of Background Metals Concentrations in Soils and Sediments of the Upper Columbia River Basin (2019)

-Overall, findings from the Ecology studies confirmed elevated levels of metals in topsoil and sediments in parts of the upper Columbia River Valley and nearby lakes and wetlands.
-The studies also traced most of these metals to past smelter emissions in Trail, B.C.
+Overall, the Ecology studies confirmed elevated metals in topsoil and sediments in parts of the upper Columbia River Valley and nearby lakes and wetlands.
+The studies also traced most of these metals to past smelter emissions from the Teck Trail smelter.

 Litigation

-In 1999, the Confederated Tribes of the Colville Reservation (CCT) petitioned the EPA to conduct an assessment of Upper Columbia River contamination.
-In 2003, the EPA issued Teck a Unilateral Administrative Order requiring Teck to investigate the site and produce a plan to identify ways to investigate the contamination caused by the Trail Smelter.
+In 1999, the Confederated Tribes of the Colville Reservation (CCT) petitioned the EPA to assess upper Columbia River contamination.
+In 2003, EPA issued Teck a Unilateral Administrative Order requiring Teck to investigate the site and produce a plan to identify ways to investigate the contamination caused by the Trail smelter.
 Teck did not comply.

 The case continues to advance along under basically three phases:- Liability